maddisondesigns/Quark/readme.txt

 == Changelog ==

+= 1.3.4 =
+- Added extra function_exists() checks to allow for easier overriding
+- Fixed gallery layout so that it is cleared properly

 = 1.3.3 =
 - Fixed missing ratings when leaving a review via the WooCommerce product review tab